mvz/gnome_app_driver/README.md

 ### Other OS

 To be determined.
-Please contribute back your experience in getting Atspi App Driver working on your favorite operation system.
+Please contribute back your experience in getting Ruby-GNOME2 App Driver working on your favorite operation system.

 ## Contributing